Jake McCarthy Player Props: Diamondbacks vs. Reds

 Jake McCarthy At The Plate

-- McCarthy is hitting .254 with four doubles, five triples, two home runs and 20 walks.
+- McCarthy is batting .250 with four doubles, five triples, two home runs and 21 walks.

+- McCarthy has picked up a hit in 36 of 64 games this season, with multiple hits 14 times.

-- He has hit a home run in two of 63 games played this year, and in 0.9% of his plate appearances.
+- In 64 games played this season, he has hit a homer in only two of them.

-- McCarthy has driven in a run in 11 games this year (17.5%), including two games with multiple runs batted in.
+- In 11 games this year (17.2%), McCarthy has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.